Saturday, April 30, 2016

 Frank Russell and Alex Brooks on Ramona Avenue in Piedmont, California in 1980

 Not everyone in our neighborhood was a kid.
 We also had old guys in cowboy hats.
 These gentlemen were named Alex Brooks and Frank Russell.
+They lived up the street on Ramona Avenue, closer to Moraga.
 Alex is the one with his pants hiked up to his ribcage.
 That seems rather stressful, honestly.

 Alberta G. "Maggie" Blatt eats soup in bed at 23 Ramona Avenue in Piedmont in 1980